primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...1]Welcome/+page.md

 In the future, there will be a settlement layer to allow value related to the commitment schemes to settle.
 This is planned to be a rollup with federated sequencers.

-It's important to note that Primev will evolve as the network grows across different types of actors who leverage emerging use cases.
-We're constantly evolving our technical approaches in collaboration with researchers and advisors across the ecosystem.
-If you have a suggestion or a constructive approach, feel free to create a PR or [DM us on Twitter](https://twitter.com/primev_xyz).

-## Actors
+## Network Actors

 ### Providers
 Providers of execution services and data.
 These actors will integrate builder-boost, provide execution data, and provide execution services in the form of commitment signatures and enactment of execution commitments.
 They will be able to optimize execution over p2p across other providers.

 **Block builders**: specialists who accept transactions from a multitude of sources, and try to build the most profitable block possible from those transactions[^1]

-**Sequencers** - like a block builder, a sequencer processes transactions, produces rollup blocks, and submits rollup transactions to the L1 chain[^2]
+**Sequencers**: like a block builder, a sequencer processes transactions, produces rollup blocks, and submits rollup transactions to the L1 chain[^2]

 ### Users
 Users of execution services and data.
 These actors will open connections to providers, consume execution data, submit bid signatures for execution games.